databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_tessellate
 **********************

-.. function:: rst_tessellate(raster, resolution)
+.. function:: rst_tessellate(tile, resolution)

-    Tessellates the raster to the given resolution of the supported grid (H3, BNG, Custom).
-The result is a collection of new raster files.
+    Tessellates the raster tile to the given resolution of the supported grid (H3, BNG, Custom).
+The result is a collection of new raster tiles.
     Each tile in the tile set corresponds to a cell that is a part of the tesselation of the bounding box of the raster.
     The result set is automatically exploded.
     If rst_merge is called on the tile set the original raster will be reconstructed.